Deku/Python-Learning-Sideprojects/poems-scrapper/README.md

 This is a web scrapper that feeds on <http://poems.com/today.php> to get a poem (different everyday), and exports it to PDF.

-## To-Do

-- Create a PDF document using FPDF

 ## How to run

 1. Execute `bootstrap.sh` to create the virtualenv folder and install dependencies